edburns/arm-ubuntu-was-nd/README.md

  ## Before using sample parameters.json
  - Replace "GEN-UNIQUE" with valid user id or password
+ - For parameter value of "virtualMachineName" & "virtualNetworkName", suggest to replace "rgName" with your resource group name to ensure its uniqueness
+ - For the remaining parameters, you can use their default values immediately or modify per your needs

  ## Deploy using template, parameters & script
  With the provided ARM template and parameters,